 |Elements||SP||MP||MP/SP (%)||MPMT||MPMT/MP (%)|

-I’d be more than happy to read any comments!
+I would be more than happy to read any comments or answer any questions!